Ravn-Tech/HyperTag/README.md

   - [Inspiration](#inspiration)

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-HyperTag helps humans intuitively express how they think about their files using tags and machine learning.
-Instead of introducing proprietary file formats like other existing file organization tools, HyperTag just smoothly layers on top of your existing files without any fuss.

-**Objective Function**: Minimize time between a thought and access to all relevant files.

 ## Install
 Available on [PyPI](https://pypi.org/project/hypertag/)